 4. You are also working full-time in the music industry, how do you juggle your day job and doing art?

 With difficulty sometimes – depending on workload.
 My last painting (Heygate) took me two years to paint as work got in the way!
-It’s a catch 22 that you can’t risk not working and surviving on selling art, plus I do not have the skill of self promotion! – so your time in the studio is cut down, but I am always working in my head, thinking of what the next painting could be or taking photos of possible subjects.
-I’m lucky to have a studio in my garden at close proximity, but unfortunately it flooded over the Christmas break with all the rain!
+It's a catch-22 that you can't risk not working and surviving on selling art, plus I do not have the skill of self-promotion! – so your time in the studio is cut down, but I am always working in my head, thinking of what the next painting could be or taking photos of possible subjects.
+I'm lucky to have a studio in my garden in close proximity, but unfortunately, it flooded over the Christmas break with all the rain!

 5. Any upcoming shows?
 How different will it be from the last one?

-I do have a link with a great gallery in London (Nancy Victor Gallery).
+I do have a link to a great gallery in London (Nancy Victor Gallery).
 I have the opportunity to exhibit there once I am ready to but am not sure when that will be.
 I am hoping the next exhibition will show how I have developed as a painter.
-The work I do now is far more challenging than those shown at ‘Turming A Corner’ to the point where many viewers find it hard to believe that my paintings are hand made objects!
+The work I do now is far more challenging than those shown at 'Turning A Corner' to the point where many viewers find it hard to believe that my paintings are handmade objects!
 They are large canvases with no visible brush marks and my lines are clean so they can look like they are screen printed.